Reasons To Choose Us As

 12. Does the contractor communicate well?

 Good and constant communication is essential for the enjoyment of your remodel experience.
-My clients will tell you about my communications efforts to keep them informed, as well as the thorough research I am constantly doing to ensure you get the best possible project.
-I use a number of means to stay in touch with clients: mail, email, texting, phone, cell phone, notes at the job, and any other means that is useful.
-I also photographically record the projects as they progress.
-I want to be able to tell you whether something you’re thinking about in the future is even possible, and the photos allow me to do that better.
-I keep them stored and ready.
+Our clients will tell you about our communications efforts to keep them informed, as well as the thorough research We are constantly doing to ensure you get the best possible project.
+We use a number of means to stay in touch with clients: mail, email, texting, phone, cell phone, notes at the job, and any other means that is useful.
+We also photographically record the projects as they progress.
+We want to be able to tell you whether something you’re thinking about in the future is even possible, and the photos allow us to do that better.
+We keep them stored and ready.
 This is very helpful as most clients come back for other projects later.

 13. How does the contractor deal with changes that may occur as the job progresses?

 On probably every project we have done, there have been changes made by clients.
 We want to be sure that when your project is complete it meets all of your needs and dreams.
 Changes are handled as a matter of course, not as a problem.

 14. Is the person you first meet with the one who will be on the job everyday, or running the project for you?